tommyettinger/textratypist/README.md

 for more information.

 As of 0.6.3, there are many new effects.
-Jolt, Spiral, Spin, Crowd, Shrink, Emerge, Heartbeat, Carousel, Squash, Scale, and Rotate are all new to TextraTypist (not in typing-label).
-You can see usage instructions and sample GIFs at [the TextraTypist wiki's Tokens page](https://github.com/tommyettinger/textratypist/wiki/Tokens).
+Jolt, Spiral, Spin, Crowd, Shrink, Emerge, Heartbeat, Carousel, Squash, Scale, Rotate, Attention, Highlight, Link, and Trigger are all new to TextraTypist (not in typing-label).
+You can see usage instructions and sample GIFs at
+[the TextraTypist wiki's Tokens page](https://github.com/tommyettinger/textratypist/wiki/Tokens).
 Most of these effects make use of the smooth scaling and rotation options that effects can use starting in TextraTypist 0.5.1 .
+Some make use of mouse tracking, new in 0.7.0, such as how Link only responds to a click on a range of text.

+You may want to create `TypingLabel`s even where you don't need the typing effect, because `TextraLabel` doesn't handle any effects.
+You can call `skipToTheEnd()` on a TypingLabel or (in 0.7.0 and up) some other classes to allow a TypingLabel to be used for still text with effects.

 ## And now, it's got style!